 As a seller on both Etsy and eBay, I struggle with this one at least once a week.
 If I can’t find an item anywhere online that has recently sold, I usually get excited.
-To me, that indicates that the item could be rare, or of potential value.
-On the other hand, it could also mean that nobody actually wants the item that I have already envisioned as my retirement fund.
+To me, that indicates that the item could be rare or have potential value.
+On the other hand, it could also mean that nobody wants the item that I have already envisioned as my retirement fund.

-The positive side about selling on eBay is that they still offer an auction-style place for bidders.
-Or, you may be familiar with the “Buy It Now” way of purchasing through eBay, which is good for people who are looking to make a quick sale.
+The positive side of selling on eBay is that they still offer an auction-style listing for bidders.
+Or, you may be familiar with the “Buy It Now” way of purchasing through eBay, which is ideal for people looking to make a quick sale.

-However, if you have the patience and guts to try an auction-style listing, you could rake in the big bucks if you get people battling each other in a “bidding war”.
-A bidding war refers to 2 or more buyers actively interested in the same item, with the potential of paying far more than anyone had expected.
-It happens and when it does, it’s like hitting the jackpot for sellers.
+However, if you have the patience and guts to try an auction-style listing, you could rake in the big bucks if you get people battling each other in a “bidding war.”
+A bidding war refers to two or more buyers actively interested in the same item, potentially paying far more than anyone had expected.
+It happens, and when it does, it’s like hitting the jackpot for sellers.